Pair-Matching: Links Prediction with Adaptive Queries: Introduction

 Pair-matching algorithms take sequential decisions to explore new pairs exploiting previous observations.
-This kind of exploration and exploitation dilemma is typical in multi-armed bandit problems \cite{Thompson33,robbins1952,LaiRobbins85,BURNETAS96}.
+This kind of exploration and exploitation dilemma is typical in multi-armed bandit problems, see \citep{Thompson33,robbins1952,LaiRobbins85,BURNETAS96}.
 In stochastic multi-armed bandit problems, a set of actions, called \emph{arms} is proposed to a player who chooses one of these actions at each time step and receives a payoff.
 The payoffs are independent random variables with unknown distribution.
 For any arm, payoffs are identically distributed.
 The player wants to maximize its total payoff after $T$ queries.
 The pair-matching problem introduced above can be seen as a non-standard instance of stochastic multi-armed bandit problems.
 In this interpretation, each pair of nodes is an arm and the associated payoff is $1$ if an edge links these nodes and $0$ otherwise.
 The payoffs hence follow a Bernoulli distribution with parameter $p$ for good pairs and parameter $q$ for bad pairs.
 The unusual feature is that each arm can only be played once, so the pair-matcher must choose a new arm at each time step.
 For this reason, optimal strategies differ in spirit from classical strategies in bandit problems, see Section~\ref{sec:bandits} for more details.
-On the other hand, useful inequalities are borrowed from the classical bandit literature \cite{KCG16,GMS18} to prove lower bounds.
+While the proofs of lower bounds involve useful inequalities borrowed from the classical bandit literature, in particular the data processing inequality from \citep{KCG16,GMS18} , they require a non-trivial adaptation to work in our setting.
+The lemmas involved in this adaptation may be of use in a wider class of problems with pair-wise observations.